You are currently viewing The Butcher’s Wish for His Secret Child

 Toy Wing’s youngest daughter Judy thinks he made a key deal with Farmer John.
 Founded in 1931 as the Clougherty Brothers Packing Co. of Norwalk, the brothers, Francis and Barney, were in financial trouble throughout the 1930s, until government contracts rescued them during World War II.
 Later they rebranded their company as Farmer John and became known as the makers of the “Dodger Dog,” a hot dog served at Los Angeles Dodgers baseball games.

 During the hard times, maybe in the 1930s, Toy Wing provided the Clougherty Brothers with financial loans, and they provided Sam Sing with fresh pork.
 It certainly seems the brothers felt they owed Toy Wing a debt.
-Decades later when Toy Wing died, five men from the Clougherty family drove in his funeral procession, and paid for the marching band that accompanied his hearse through Chinatown, said Toy Wing’s daughter Judy.
+Decades later when Toy Wing died, two men from the Clougherty family drove in his funeral procession through Chinatown, said Toy Wing’s daughter Judy.

 On the Move